samgun-6/Stoink/README.md

 - Install pip3 via following command:
 `(base)$ pip3 install django `

 ## Run server

 Ensure that you are in `client` directory and run the following command:
 `python manage.py runserver` then open it with Chrome browser: http://127.0.0.1:8000/

 Or run `python manage.py runserver 8080`

-Open it with Chrome browser: http://127.0.0.1:8080/
+Open it with Chrome browser: [http://127.0.0.1:8080/](http://127.0.0.1:8080/)

 if you have ` You're accessing the development server over HTTPS, but it only supports HTTP.`

 issue with 8000 port.

-## Using Docker
+## Run app Using Docker

 - Build and run